Timeframe

 GHAP was deployed as a module within the Time-Layered Cultural Map (TLCMap) platform, a suite of mapping tools launched in 2020 for HASS and Indigenous researchers with an ARC Linkage, Infrastructure, Equipment and Facilities (LIEF) grant and later, co-investment from the ARDC.

-Following interest from the technical leads of some of the HASS RDC and Indigenous Research Capability platforms, the ARDC invited the University of Newcastle (UoN) to develop GHAP into a standalone service to better suit the platforms’ needs.
+Following interest from the technical leads of some of the HASS RDC and Indigenous Research Capability platforms, the ARDC invited the University of Newcastle to develop GHAP into a standalone service to better suit the platforms’ needs.

 The Response